gwankho/Loxone-hue-bridge/README.md

 **The last step**

-Connect the loxone Lighting controller via a function block to the Hue lamp
+Connect the Loxone Lighting Controller via a function block to the Hue lamp
 <img width="889" height="386" alt="Screenshot 2025-10-15 at 17 10 30" src="https://github.com/user-attachments/assets/7f8fd4b7-1b0f-4039-af21-5bdb1f6fab37" />

 Then copy the code from the file functionrgb.js in the block
 <img width="1056" height="860" alt="Screenshot 2025-10-15 at 17 15 05" src="https://github.com/user-attachments/assets/7b7a88d8-0291-4601-ac3e-428625fe9d5c" />

-Ths code translates the Loxone RGB values to Hue values.
+This code translates the Loxone RGB values to Hue values.
 Then Deploy and it should work.

-To make it easy you can import the noderedflow.json in nodered that sets this up automatically (obviously you need to preinstall your Hue bridge and Loxone server blocks).
+To make it easy you can import the noderedflow.json in Node-RED that sets this up automatically (obviously you need to preinstall your Hue bridge and Loxone server blocks).

 ---